serge-hulne/ginko/README.md

 # Dependencies
 - Uses WebView.
-- Requires Go and a C/C++ toolchain (for example Xcode on Mac), because Go connectis to WebView via cgo.
+- Requires Go and a C/C++ toolchain (for example Xcode on Mac), because Go connects to WebView via cgo.
 - All the dependencies are installed automatically, via go get (see hereunder).

 # Use